I Love to Drink!

 “Even with all that, though, it was obvious that if he had his choice, he wouldn’t eat his own schlop, and he made that apparent when an aunt informed him that she wanted to come over to our house to prepare a meal for us.

 “Comparing this meal to The Last Supper might sound like hyperbole, but that was my dad.
 He had us so amped up for the arrival of that meal that when it was placed before us, my brother leaned over to whisper something to me, I shushed him.
 “Shh, for God’s sake, eat.
 This could be the last decent meal we ever eat.”
-My aunt and my dad overheard this, and boy did we laugh.
+And, boy, did we laugh.
+My aunt laughed, my dad laughed, and we all had a whale of a time analyzing my admonition.
 I wasn’t laughing.
 I didn’t even smile.
 I didn’t get it.
 I thought it was almost a guarantee that I would end up eating schlop for the rest of my life after this meal, and I wanted to silently enjoy every last bite, as if it might be my last.

-I didn’t care about the quality of the food.
-What kid does?
-If we drill a kid down to their basic preferences, it’s all about Burger King, McDonald’s and Taco Bell.
-You’re forced to eat just about everything else.
+I didn’t care about the quality of the food but what kid does?
+If we drill a kid down to their basics, it’s all about Burger King, McDonald’s and Taco Bell for them.
+They’re forced to eat just about everything else.
 A nice, home-cooked meal is little more than a mandatory break from playtime.
 “Kids, it is now time to eat!”
 Aw, crap.
 You have to eat when you’re a kid.
 You have to take a break when it’s time to eat.
 You don’t care about quality.
 You just eat to shut your parents up, unless those who know the definition of quality food insinuate that it’s possible you never will.

 “I wish that I could look you all in the eye tonight and say that all these exaggerated concepts and rules of food appreciation are complete nonsense.
 I wish I could say that I considered them such nonsense, and the minute I became an adult I laughed them all off as so over-the-top foolish that is nothing more than halfway decent material for a joke.